 And for many small towns in BC’s interior this will mean even less employment opportunties and more pain.

 Timber tenure consolidation was also part of the announcement yesterday.
-West Fraser and Canfor will be swapping timber cutting rights to concentrate the remaining timber supply around their diminishing milling operations.
+West Fraser and Canfor will be swapping timber cutting rights to concentrate the remaining timber supply.
 Much as I speculated back in 2009 (Timber Sellers Should Brace For Another Round of Consolidation) more of this is likely to come.
 It will lead to more mill closures and will also impact small-scale timber sellers (e.g. woodlot owners), once they are locked into to monopolistic regional timber buying zones.

 Things are bad.
 Things are likely to get worse.
 But all is not lost.
-The level of response to this crisis has certainly not kept pace to the level of finger-pointing and ‘buck-passing’.
-Governments at all levels have not acted enough to prevent or minimize this first round of pine beetle-induced pain.
-But that doesn’t mean we can’t collectively start some earnest diversification efforts.
+The level of response to this crisis has certainly not kept pace to the level of finger-pointing and ‘buck-passing’, and Governments at all levels have not acted enough to prevent or minimize this first round of pine beetle pain.
+But that doesn’t mean we collectively can’t start with some earnest diversification efforts.
 The studies have been done, the talk has been talked.
 The forests are a wealth of non-timber forest resources that could be developed – everything from natural health products to bioenergy.
 We just need some political will and supportive policies to make it happen.

 There can be many motivations for adopting agroforestry practices.
 While not a cure-all for land management, agroforestry presents a range of viable production options that can provide social, economic and environmental benefits through integrated use.

 I think it can be constructive sometimes to view a silvopasture (integrated tree, forage and livestock production areas) as a form of insurance in the ranching sector.
 A living insurance policy through diversification that works on many levels.